guettli/chrome-is-my-desktop/README.md

 Now I am deeply relaxed and looking forward.
 Chrome will be my new desktop.

-One thing I am missing: A tool like the command line tool `top` where I can see what chrome is doing.
+One thing I was missing first: A tool like the command line tool `top` where I can see what chrome is doing.
+And guess what?
+This already exists: shift+ESC opens the Chrome task manager.
+Or: chrome://discards/graph